-Planned Parenthood is a non-profit and the nation’s largest abortion vendor, committing over one in every three abortions done in the country, which equals about 887 every single day.
-About 96% of their services to pregnant womenare abortions.
+Planned Parenthood is a non-profit and the nation’s largest abortion vendor, committing over one in every three abortions done in this country, which equals about 1,051 every single day.
+About 96% of their services fore pregnant women are abortions.
 They also provide contraception and STD testing along with other preventative care, all of which has been significantly decreasing over the past decade.

 But don’t they do a lot of good stuff too like providing low-cost birth control?

-Actually, they mark up their birth control and are battling many lawsuits related to fraudulent Medicaid payments made to Planned Parenthood.
-One lawsuit is in Iowa from a former Planned Parenthood director who has evidence of the fraud.
-They were ordered to pay over a million dollars in restitution to Texas when found guilty of defrauding taxpayers.
-And in California, a 2004 audit showed that Planned Parenthood of San Diego and Riverside counties received excess payment of various kinds of contraception over $5.2 million.
+They certainly do, but they are battling various different lawsuits related to overcharging Medicaid for birth control services and receiving excessive reimbursement payments.
+A lawsuit filed in Iowa by a former Planned Parenthood director documented the extent of the fraud, alleging that Planned Parenthood sometimes overcharged Medicaid by more than 500% for birth control pills.
+In a separate and unrelated legal settlement, Planned Parenthood was ordered to pay over a million dollars in restitution to the state of Texas when found guilty of defrauding taxpayers.
+And in California, a 2004 audit showed that Planned Parenthood of San Diego and Riverside counties received excess reimbursements of more than $5.2 million for various kinds of contraceptive services.
 This is only a fraction of the fraud they’ve been found guilty of.

-Federally Qualified Health Centers (FHQCs) also get taxpayer money but do not do abortions and clients pay on a sliding scale – basically what they can afford.
+A great alternative to Planned Parenthood for women seeking reproductive health services are Federally Qualified Health Centers (FQHCs), which do not commit abortions and allow clients to pay on a sliding scale – basically what they can afford.